SeroviICAI/Pizza_Analytics_Harder/README.md

 The project contains several directories: data - contains the raw data, processed_data - contains processed_data and images - contains the plots appended in the pdf report.

+## DOCKERFILE:
+If the dockerfile doesn't execute "main.py" directly, please go to terminal on the same dockerfile and write "python main.py".
+The workdirectories are correctly specified.